oopsliu/test18/gridThemePrompt.md

 4. **Assign Layout Columns:**

-    - For each question (except group-type and page-type questions), add `"columnSpan": <integer>` at the root of the question object.
+    - For each question (except `esriQuestionTypeGroup` and `esriQuestionTypePage` questions), add `"columnSpan": <integer>` at the root of the question object.
-    - For group-type and page-type questions, always add `"columnCount": 60"` at the root, as these always occupy all 60 columns.
+    - For `esriQuestionTypeGroup` and `esriQuestionTypePage` questions, always add `"columnCount": 60"` at the root, as these always occupy all 60 columns.
     - For esriQuestionTypeGeoPoint, esriQuestionTypePolyline, and esriQuestionTypePolygon question types, always add `"columnCount": 40"` at the root of the question object.

 5. **Preserve Layout:**
     Maintain the original proportions and overall visual structure of the survey as closely as possible.